Important Disclaimer

 • No per-type flight hour data exists for homebuilt aircraft, so true exposure-adjusted rates cannot be calculated.

-The analysis follows Ron Wanttaja's "initiator" methodology, which reframes NTSB probable cause data to identify the first event in the accident chain.
+The analysis uses an initiator-based approach — identifying the first event in the accident chain rather than the NTSB's probable cause.
 This is an analytical framework, not an official NTSB classification.

 If you are considering building or purchasing an experimental aircraft, consult experienced builders, flight instructors with type-specific experience, and your local EAA chapter.
 No website can substitute for hands-on guidance.